pjbiggs/SING_aotearoa_2019/README.md

 AGCCGCGAAACGACGAGAGCTCTCGCAGAGAGATCTCGCGATATATAGCGCGCGCGGGGGCGG
 ```

+Sequences can go over multiple lines, or one very long line.
 We are going to make such a file later on with the assembly part of the practical.

 ## Fastq format

-Our new sequencing machines provide us more information than the older -- Sanger -- sequncing ones did.
-We now a have new fomat called fastq that gives us much more nformation.
+THe new sequencing machines from the last decade or so provide us more information than the older -- Sanger -- sequncing ones did.
+We now a have new fomat called fastq that gives us much more information, that extra information being the quality of the sequences generated.
 A brief overview of the format can be found at the [FASTQ_format](https://en.wikipedia.org/wiki/FASTQ_format) wiki page.
 Please have a look at this file to familiarise yourself with the fact that each sequence covers 4 lines of text, and has much more information in it than a standard fasta file:

 ```
 read header (usually starts with '@')